After collecting some feedback from our readers and other defence commentators, we’ve decided to make some changes.

 - Our first objective is that a wider group of writers will publish daily news articles with more analysis and opinion built in to them, as well as making sure we follow up tips and leads.

-- The second objective is for the team to publish more lengthy and in-depth analysis articles on topical issues.
+- The second objective is for the team to publish more lengthy and in-depth analysis articles on topical issues, aiming for at least one per month in addition to our news articles.

 - The third objective is for the submissions process to be easier, making it clearer what we can and cannot publish.